The-Gate-Project/PlanarSphere/Readme.md

 ## Compatibility :
 ------------------

-**This mod is a work in progress don't install it except for testing purpose**
+**This mod should work without significant issues, but it is still a work in progress.**

 ## Known bugs